cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 extra long-term key operation if equipment is used in a hostile environment when such considerations are necessary.

-The signature in the construction as well as in the protocol itself MUST be deterministic: if the signatures are probabilistic, then with weak entropy, our construction does not help and the signatures are still vulnerable due to repeat randomness attacks.
+The signature in the construction as well as in the protocol itself MUST NOT use randomness from entropy sources with dubious randomness guarantees.
+Thus, the signature scheme MUST either use a reliable entropy source (independent from the CSPRNG that is being improved with the proposed construction) or be deterministic: if the signatures are probabilistic and use weak entropy, our construction does not help and the signatures are still vulnerable due to repeat randomness attacks.
 In such an attack, the adversary might be able to recover the long-term key used in the signature.

 Under these conditions, applying this construction should never yield worse security guarantees than not applying it assuming that applying the PRF does not reduce entropy.
 We